-Nathdwara Shrinathji is an important temple town with millions of devotees visiting every year.
-Shrinathji is situated at the temple town of Nathdwara, located 48 km from Udaipur city in Rajasthan.
+The Shrinathji Mandir in Nathdwara has an idol of infant Krishna.
+The idol is Swayambhu, carved from black marble.
+Nathdwara Shrinathji is an important temple town, with millions of devotees visiting every year.
+Shrinathji is situated in the temple town of Nathdwara, located 48 km from Udaipur city in Rajasthan.

-Nathdwara as a holy town is famous for its temple of Krishna which houses the Shrinathji, a 17th-century “infant” incarnation idol (murti) of Krishna.
+Nathdwara, as a holy town, is famous for its temple of Krishna, which houses the Shrinathji, a 17th-century “infant” incarnation idol (murti) of Krishna.

-There is a beautiful black marble Deity of Lord Krishna, standing with his hand upraised lifting Govardhan Hill.
+There is a beautiful black marble deity of Lord Krishna, standing with his hand upraised, lifting Govardhan Hill.

 Nathdwara Shrinathji Temple Darshan Timings